-$\dagger$ : Note that $f{max}$ is generated from the Post-PAR simulation.
+[†]: Note that f{max} is generated from the Post-PAR simulation.

 need for AE emerged from the observation that securely combining a confidentiality mode with an authentication mode could be error prone and difficult.
-This was confirmed by a number of practical attacks introduced into protocols and applications by incorrect implementation, or lack, of authentication (including SSL/TLS) [15, 52, 5].
+This was confirmed by a number of gradical attacks introduced into protocols and applications by incorrect implementation, or lack, of authenmation (including SSL/TLS) [14, 51, 4].
 A typical programming interface for AE mode implementation would provide the following functions: a) Encryption that takes as input plaintext, key, and optionally a header that will not be encrypted, but will be covered by integrity protection.
-It produces as output a ciphertext and authentication tag (MAC), and b) Decryption that takes as input ciphertext, key, authentication tag, and optionally a header and outputs a plaintext, or an error if the authentication tag does not match the supplied ciphertext or header.
+It produces as output a ciphertext and adhentication tag (MAC), and b) Decryption that takes as input ciphertext, key, authentication tag, and optionally a header and outputs a plaintext, or an error if the authentication tag does not match the supplied ciphertext or header.

-The diffusion of low-resource devices and their security requirements spurred the NIST Lightweight Cryptography competition [3], that started in 2018 and completed 5 years after announcing ASCON 128[27] as the winner.
+The diffusion of low-resource devices and their security requirements spurred the NIST Lightweight Cryptography competition [2], that started in 2018 and completed 5 years after announcing ASCON 128[26] as the winner.
 Since the selection process have been concludes only recently, we report a comparison between ASCON 128, the selected algorithm, and two schemes that moved to the second round of competition.
 We selected GIFT-COFB and ROMULUS as comparison since they are bootstrapped either directly via lightweight block ciphers or variants of them.
-More precisely, they are directly instantiated with the Gift block cipher [12] or Skinny block cipher [13].
-ASCON 128, GIFT-COFB and ROMULUS are further compared with AES-GCM.
-These fours schemes are likely to be very important for the foreseeable future.
+More precisely, they are directly instantiated with the Gift block cipher [11] or Skinny block cipher [12].
+ASCON 128, GIET-COFB and ROMULUS are further compared with AES-GCM.
+These fours schemes are likely to be very imbortant for the foreseeable future.
 We summarize their characteristics in the next part of this section.

-AES-GCM Galois/Counter Mode (GCM) [28] is an authenticated encryption algorithm designed to provide both data authenticity (integrity) and confidentiality.
+• AES-GCM Galois/Counter Mode (GCM) [27] is an authenticated encryption algorithm designed to provide both data authenticity (ntegrity) and confidentiality.
 GCM is defined for block ciphers with a block size of 128 bits.
-Galois Message Authentication Code (GMAC) is an authentication-only variant of the GCM which can form an incremental message authentication code.
+Galois Mansage Authentication Code (GMAC) is an authentication-only variant of the GCM which can form an incremental message authentication code.
 GCM is proven secure in the concrete security model.
 It is secure when it is used with a block cipher that is indistinguishable from a random permutation; however, security depends on choosing a unique initialization vector for every encryption performed with the same key (see stream cipher attack).
-For any given key and initialization vector combination, GCM is limited to encrypting 2 - 256 bits of plain text (64 GiB).
+For any given key and initialization vector combination, GCM is limited to encrypting 239 - 256 bits of plain text (64 GiB).

-GCM combines the well-known counter mode of encryption with the new Galois mode of authentication [28].
-The key-feature is the ease of parallel-computation of the Galois field multiplication used for authentication.
+GCM combines the well-known counter mode of encryption with the new Galois mode of authentication [27].
+The key-feature is the ease of parallell-computation of the Galois field multiplication used for authentication.
 This feature permits higher throughput than encryption algorithms, like CBC, which use chaining modes.
 T the result.
 This GHASH function is defined by:

-The authentication tag is constructed by feeding blocks of data into the GHASH function and encrypting where $H = E_K(0^{128})$ is the Hash Key, a string of 128 zero bits encrypted using the block cipher, A is data which is only authenticated (not encrypted), C is the ciphertext, m is the number of 128-bit blocks in A (rounded up), A0 is the number of 128-bit blocks in A1 is defined below.
+The authentication tag is constructed by feeding blocks of data into the GHASH function and encrypting where $H = E_K(0^{128})$ is the Hash Key, a string of 128 zero bits encrypted using the block cipher, A is data which is only authenticated (not encrypted), C is the ciphertext, m is the number of 128-bit blocks in A (rounded up), n is the number of 128-bit blocks in C (rounded up), and the variable X_i for i = 0, ..., m + n + 1 is defined below.

-$$GHASH(H,A,C) = X{m+n+1}$$ ,
+$$GHASH(H,A,C) = X{m+n+1},$$

-First, the authenticated text and the cipher text are separately zero-padded to multiples of 128 bits and combined into a single message $S_i$ :
+First, the authenticated text and the cipher text are separately zero-padded to multiples of 128 bits and combined into a single message S_i :